Research

 We analyse the spatial distribution of local street gangs operating in London in the 1990-2015 period, focusing on how housing characteristics determine gang presence.
 High-rise public housing estates built in the post-World War II period are more likely to become gang turfs than areas with low-rise social housing or no social housing.
 To resolve any potential reverse causality between the socio-economic characteristics of gang areas and the presence of public housing, for instance, if high rise social housing was constructed in areas with higher criminality, the London bombing Blitz of 1940-41 is utilised as a shock to urban development.
 Bomb damage led to the construction of high-rise post-war public housing and, therefore, the formation of gangs in the later period.
 We then show that gang presence is correlated with higher incidence of knife crimes with injury and higher incidence of youth crimes.

-Media: BBC World News (TV), LSE IQ, The Economist
+Media: BBC World News (TV), LSE IQ, The Economist, Nada Es Gratis

-Other Impact: Behavioural Insights, UK Parliament, Mayor of London
+Other Impact: Behavioural Insights, UK Parliament, Mayor of London, Action on Armed Violence

 Policy